binkley/modern-java-practices/README.md

 * There is no point in spinning up a daemon for a Docker ephemeral container;
   but it is harmless either way
-* With a daemon, the Docker container's Gradle may be confused by `~/.gradle/daemon` and `/.gradle/workers` directories mounted by Batect from your home directory, as these refer to processes in the host, not the container (`batect.yml` mounts your `~/.gradle` to include caches of already-downloaded dependencies, _et al_)
 * If you encounter troubles, run locally `./gradlew --stop` to kill any local
   daemons: This indicates a _bug_, and "stop" is a workaround.
   See [a suggestion of a better approach](https://github.com/batect/batect/issues/680#issuecomment-719821099)